abandoned-journal/site/example/_posts/2025-6-14-bee-fanfic.md

 Finally, the entrance came into view for the Seat of Stability, the same building he brought the OM part earlier to.
 Why did they have me receive my next orders all the way from the dock if they wanted me to return here?, Douglass suddenly thought, the absurdity of it hitting him before he pushed it away.
-Do not think, it’s not your job.
-Dagataar is a god, who knows what goes on in a deity’s head.
+Do not think, itâ€™s not your job.
+Dagataar is a god, who knows what goes on in a deityâ€™s head.

 As he walked though the main entrance, Douglass was greeted by rows and rows of employees in teller boxes.
 Seeing their attire made him feel immediately out of place with his